About

 Ascribing function to unknown lipids

-We can use the correlation analysis to assess the biological function of specific lipids, by seeking out which pathways are over-represented among proteins who are correlated with a lipid of interest.
+We can also use the correlation analysis to assess the biological function of specific lipids, by seeking out which pathways are over-represented among proteins who are correlated with a lipid of interest.

-Let’s see which of our lipids are most variable across the tissue.
+First we look to see which of our lipids are most variable across the tissue.

 lvs <- sort(apply(assay(mspe,'lipids'),1,var,na.rm = TRUE),decreasing = TRUE)[1:10]